 What we see clearly from all the model of viable economic concentrations is their capacity to cooperate based on trust.
 Acknowledge and re acknowledged trust is the very essence of economic performances of such alliances.
 As per our assessment building trust on an agreed are of cooperation between companies A, B and C is the pre-requisite of forming CoPs with mutual benefits for the partners in research and innovation.
-Bringing universities inside is beneficial not only for the trust management but also for the innovation processes and developing CoP s as well.
+Bringing universities inside is beneficial not only for the trust management but also for the innovation processes and developing CoPs as well.

-In Romania there are few clusters related to bioeconomy in spite of the fact that the country has considerable potential for bioproducts.
-In 2015, USH Pro Business, form its very beginning, put in focus cluster development as well as participation of clusters in the EU Strategy for Danube Region (EUSDR).
-The center assisted formation of clusters and is taking an active role in it, its management trying to bring together smart specialization issues in the field of bioeconomy with the following cluster partners:
+In Romania there few clusters related to bio economy in spite of the fact that the country has considerable potential for bio products.
+In 2015, USH Pro Business, form its very beginning. put in focus cluster development well as participation of clusters in the EU Strategy for Danube Region (EUSDR).
+The center assisted formation of clusters and is taking an active role in it is management trying to bring together smart specialization issues in the field of bio-economy with the following cluster partners:

-BIODANUBIUS, a cluster dedicated to the bioeconomy, biodiversity and to the organic production in the Danube Delta.
+BIODANUBIUS, a cluster dedicated to the bio economy, biodiversity and to the organic production in the Danube Delta.
 The objective of the cluster is to systematically approach the regional value chain to identify the strategic options to create, intake or retention the value, and starting from the present value chain to develop it using the smart specialization until getting new connected value chains.
-It is targeting eco-sectors or bioeconomy specializations, mixing not just the tourism with the bioproducts but with other unexplored fields such as be the industry of biomass, new renewable resources, health and treatments, health.
+It is targeting eco-sectors or bio economy specializations, mixing not just the tourism with the bio products but with other unexplored fields such as be the industry of bio mass, new renewable resources, health and treatments, health.